 “parfum” has by far the most clicks of all clusters but this is probably not a good choice as a cluster.
 When it comes to relevancy, we should come from the other end: the possible clusters with the minimum click numbers are more close to the query we want to cluster.
-In my example “dior hypnotic poison” would be the chosen cluster.
-So let’s add the final rule to the clustering logic:
+In our example, “dior hypnotic poison” would be the chosen cluster.
+Let’s add the final rule to the clustering logic:

-After running this logic on the full keyword set, I was able to assign 1.500.000 (out of 2.500.000) Queries that have less than 100 Clicks (difficult to judge performance) to the next best Cluster.
-Based on that we can make a good estimation about the keyword performance.
+After running this logic on the full keyword set, we were able to assign 1.500.000 (out of 2.500.000) queries that have less than 100 clicks (difficult to judge performance) to the next best cluster.
+Based on that, we can make a good estimation about the keyword performance.

-Here is my Python code – you can easily adjust it to your needs:
+Here is our Python code.
+You can easily adjust it to your needs: